 This note provides an overview of the statutory residence test (SRT) introduced with effect from 6 April 2013.
 The SRT sets the ground rules for determining whether an individual is regarded as resident or not resident in the UK for tax purposes.

 The concept of residence is fundamental to UK taxation and to determining whether an item of income is taxable in the UK.
 Residence is of particular importance when looking at non-UK sources of income because in many situations, a UK resident will be liable to tax on overseas income whereas a non-UK resident will not be.
+See the Residence and domicile ― effect on tax liability guidance note.
 This fact was noted by HMRC when the original consultation document on the proposals for the SRT was issued on June 2011.

 Prior to the introduction of the SRT, the concept of residence depended on a mix of case law, limited legislation, and the interpretation of HMRC practice and guidance.
+See the Determining residence status (pre 2013/14) guidance note.
 The SRT was introduced with the aim of simplifying the previous rules at the same time as producing the same determination of residence for the majority of taxpayers.

 The SRT sets out to determine conclusively if an individual is UK resident or non-UK resident for the tax year.
-An individual will be UK resident for the year if they meet:
+An individual is UK resident for the year if they meet:

-•“at least one of the automatic UK tests; and•none of the automatic overseas tests”
+at least one of the automatic UK tests, and

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.